Bungala Solar Power Farm: Construction

+The development is on a 19th-century ostrich farm, later used for grazing sheep and cattle, and spans the boundary between the localities of Emeroo and Wami Kata.

 The project is being built in stages.
-Stages 1 and 2 will produce a combined 220MW of electricity.
+Stages 1 and 2 will produce a combined 220 MW of electricity.
 They were developed by Reach Energy and sold to a joint venture of Enel Green Power and Dutch Infrastructure Fund.
 The builder was Elecnor.
-Stage 3 is not scheduled to be built at this stage, but would include another 80MW of generation, and battery storage.
+Stage 3 is not scheduled to be built by 2024 but could include another 80 MW of generation, or 300 MW battery storage.
 Stage 3 was to be built if the company won a contract to supply electricity to the state government, however this contract was won by Aurora Solar Thermal Power Project.
 The entire output of stages 1 and 2 will be bought by Origin Energy.

-Reach Energy was advised by PwC throughout the development of the project.
-PwC claims to have operated as a partner, taking on a share of the financial risk, rather than being paid fees for services provided.
-The development is on a 19th-century ostrich farm, later used for grazing sheep and cattle, and spans the boundary between the localities of Emeroo and Wami Kata.
 Civil engineering and construction on site was managed by Catcon.
 The Construction, Forestry, Mining and Energy Union accused the construction company of unsafe work practices when a construction worker was crushed by equipment on site in February 2018.

-Solar panels and some of the construction materials were delivered to the site by Bowmans Rail who established a new intermodal rail terminal adjacent to the construction site on the former Leigh Creek railway line.

 As the site is 300 km from the state capital of Adelaide where planning approval is granted, there had been some local issues that were not well understood in Adelaide.
 These related to dust during construction and ongoing contributions into the local economy once construction is complete.
 The state Planning Commission visited the site in July 2018.

-The first supply of electricity from one section of 45MW was connected to the National Electricity Market in late May 2018.
-The entire first phase of the project was commissioned in September and the second phase of the Bungala Solar Project started feeding electricity into the grid at the end of October 2018.
+The first supply of electricity from one section of 45 MW was connected to the National Electricity Market in May 2018.
+The entire first phase of the project was commissioned in September and the second phase of the Bungala Solar Project started feeding electricity into the grid in October 2018.
 Technical issues delayed the project finish until 2020.

+The Emeroo grid battery proposed at the site received one government approval in 2025.
+It is scheduled to cost $400 million, with 225 megawatt (MW) and 900 megawatt hour (MWh) by 2027.

-Size
+Size and operation

-The Bungala Solar Power Project is one of the largest solar farms in Australia.
+The Bungala Solar Power Farm is one of the largest solar farms in Australia.
 It covers 2000 acres.

+Phase One has a Max-to-Registered-Capacity ratio of 1:1.23, as the panels are 135 MW DC and the inverters are 110 MW AC.
+Along with solar tracking, this yields a capacity factor of 25%, of one the highest in Australia.
+In 2022, it earned $145 per kW capacity.